 - RN First Assistant: assists during surgery (under the supervision of a surgeon).
 They make incisions, suture layers of the surgical wound, and so on.

 To become an OR nurse you must earn an ADN or BSN, get an RN license in the state you will work in, have clinical and OR experience, and have your BLS and ACLS certifications.
-Credentials including CSSM and CRNFA can strengthen your career and potentially help you secure higher pay.
+Credentials including CSSM and CRNFA can strengthen your career and potentially help you secure higher pay within this travel nurse speciality.

 Women’s health nurses work with the youngest patients and play a critical role in their lives.
-NICU nurses care for newborns born prematurely or with life-threatening issues.
+This travel nurse speciality focuses on NICU nurses and caring for newborns born prematurely or with life-threatening issues.
 Those in PICU units work with children and adolescents with serious or life-threatening conditions.
 Nurses in both units have to exhibit empathy and calmness as they will primarily deal with mothers, fathers, and their children.

 The qualifications needed to become a women’s health travel nurse is clinical experience, an ADN or BSN degree, NCLEX-RN, PEDS training, and the PALS certification.

 The need for travel nurses is on the rise, and the opportunities you have to gain from the travel nursing experience have never been greater.
+Travel nurse specialties are far and wide.
 Whether you’re looking for higher pay or a chance to explore new locations, a travel nurse career could be just right for you.
-Take a look at our job board for openings to start your career!
+Take a look at our job board for travel nurse jobs in our top travel nurse locations or reach out to our travel nurse agency for a helping hand!